– Harvey Ullman

 A temperature of 26 degrees Celsius + or under 17degrees Celsius has a significant impact on one’s learning ability!
 Under heat conditions, the human brain sends signals for the body to either cool down or warm up.
 This then becomes the focus of the body – if you are aware of it or not.
 High temperatures can make people irritable and grumpy leading to a negative impact on studying.

 Biorhythms reveal the times of day when a student can perform at their best.
 Our biorhythms are also impacted by light.
 So you may find you are more focused during daylight hours, although we are all different and some people are more night owls when it comes to studying.
 We also get B12 from sunlight.
-A deficiency in this area cause symptoms of fatigue, headaches and poor memory.
+A deficiency in this area causes symptoms of fatigue, headaches and poor memory.
 On nice days why not study languages outside.
 On the other hand, you may feel you learn better in dim light, however, poor lighting can cause eye strain and headaches.

 The technology we use can aid in study sessions, but if we are not careful they can also become our biggest distractions.
 The best thing is to close all tabs and just focus on one resource for about 20 minutes, take a short break then focus on another resource for about 20 minutes.
 Focusing for chunks of 20 minutes is known as the Pomodoro technique.